-3.9 General
+3.8 General (including interest income and expenses)

 Results on transactions are recognised in the year in which they are realised; losses are recognised in the period in which they pertain.

-Income and expenses are recognised on an accrual basis in accordance with the relevant agreements.
+Interest income is recognised in the profit and loss account on an accrual basis, using the effective interest rate method.
+Interest expenses and similar charges are recognized in the period to which they belong.
 Premiums and discounts on loans are amortised over the term of the loans in accordance with the effective interest method.
 Interest paid and received is recognised on a time-weighted basis, applying the effective interest rate of the assets and liabilities concerned.

-3.10 Employee related costs
+3.9 Employee related costs